aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/pdf/_index.md

 #### **Set ContentCopyForAccessibility option**

-With the [**PdfSaveOptions**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions) class, you can get or set the PDF [**getAccessibilityExtractContent()**](https://reference.aspose.com/cells/nodejs-cpp/pdfsecurityoptions/#getAccessibilityExtractContent--) option to control the content access in the converted PDF.
+With the [**PdfSaveOptions**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions) class, you can get or set the PDF accessibility option to control content access in the converted PDF.

 ```javascript
 const path = require("path");